 5 indicators had improved since the previous year.
 There was an increase in the percentage of staff from ethnic minority groups within the trust from 4.7% (359 staff members) in 2021 to 5.1% (387 staff members) in 2022.
 There had been a decrease in the likelihood of White staff being appointed for shortlisting compared to staff from ethnic minority groups.
 The percentage gap of staff who believed that the trust acted fairly regarding career progression/promotion regardless of ethnic background, gender, religion, sexual orientation, disability or age had increased.
-The percentage of staff from ethnic minority groups reporting discrimination at work from managers/team leaders or other colleagues had decreased.
+The percentage of staff from ethnic minority groups had decreased.